dot42/dot42/Thoughs on Improvements.md

 # Stucts

 Another random though.
-Structs use their performance benefit when used in Dot42, as they are always created on the heap.
+Structs loose their performance benefit when used in Dot42, as they are always created on the heap.
 In a way, they are always "boxed".

 For **immutable** structs containing only a single field, e.g. `CancellationToken`, a modified `DateTime`, `TimeSpan`, it might be worthwhile to introduce an unboxed state.
 The containing field can replace the usage of the struct.
 All instance methods of the struct would have to be duplicated to static methods that accept the fields value (=the unboxed struct) as first parameter.
 If we had specialized `List<T>` implementations (see above) additional boxing/unboxing would not even be needed when adding the values to a list.